-We’ve put together a curated list of 2021 best hiking gifts!
-From stocking stuffers to high-end technical gear, we’ve tested and researched to ID the gifts worth giving.
+We’ve put together a curated list of the best hiking gifts!
+From small, stocking stuffer like gifts to high-end technical gear, we’ve tested and researched to find the gifts worth giving.
 Additionally, if you purchase these (or any other gift) by clicking a purple link below, a very small part of your purchase will go to keeping our site up and running (at absolutely no cost to you).
 Cheers.
 And happy gifting!

 1. Leatherman Wingman Multitool ($60) – Easy to stow and carry, this little tool comes to the rescue in so many situations!
 Includes pliers (perfect for extracting pesky cactus thorns), a bottle opener, screwdriver and much more.
 A perfect hiking gift!

 2. Zootility Pocket Knife ($35) – Light, nimble yet serious, this little number should be a standard in any hiker’s pack.

 3. Tavva Snack Containers ($25) – Stow your trail mix, nuts or (hey why not) hair ties, in one of these super light weight, reusable, stainless-steal containers.
 Good for you and the environment!

 4. AZ Silhouette ($18) or Gold Mountain Disc ($30) Necklaces – Delicate & stylish reminders of her love for the outdoors.

 5. SOL Reflective Blanket ($12) – One gift they’ll be glad to have – but, hopefully, never use.
 A good “just in case” item to keep in the pack.